Beloved LA Restaurant King Taco Might Be Designated A Historic-Cultural Monument for the City

 King Taco might become a historical and cultural monument

 King Taco is a beloved taco restaurant in Los Angeles.
 For more than 50 years, the restaurant has been serving up fresh tacos to hungry patrons.
-It is not just because of the restaurant’s longevity.
+It is not solely due to the restaurant’s longevity.
 King Taco is credited with changing how Angelenos thought about tacos.
-King Taco introduced people in Los Angeles to traditional soft tacos instead of the fried, hard-shell tacos Americanized Mexican restaurants served.
+King Taco introduced Los Angeles to traditional soft tacos, rather than the fried, hard-shell tacos served by Americanized Mexican restaurants.

-The honor would be a rare nod to the impressive Latino culinary impact on the city.
-The Cultural Heritage Commission will review the nomination and make a determination on whether or not King Taco’s original location in Cypress Park is worthy of the designation.
+The honor would be a rare acknowledgment of the significant Latino culinary impact on the city.
+The Cultural Heritage Commission will review the nomination and decide on whether or not King Taco’s original location in Cypress Park is worthy of the designation.

 Latino culture shaped Los Angeles, even when Latinos were relegated to being second-class citizens.
-Despite the negative treatment at times, Los Angeles was home to thriving Latino communities who made the city the gem that it is.
+Despite occasional negative treatment, Los Angeles was home to thriving Latino communities that made the city the gem it is.

 To be designated as a historic-cultural monument, there are specific criteria that the establishment has to meet.
 According to LAist, in order for King Taco to get the designation, it has to show that it “retains sufficient historic integrity and continues to convey its cultural significance.”